What Are the Characteristics of Renaissance Decor?

 During the Renaissance, advances in the textile industry led to the creation of lush, vibrant fabrics for clothing and soft furnishings.
 Traditional Renaissance decor features a bold color palette and rich materials in drapes, cushions, and upholstery fabrics.
 Colors like gold, royal purple, crimson, and peacock blue are popular in modern Renaissance revivals, but they were once reserved for nobility and royalty.

-Though Renaissance designers were influenced a variety of historical periods, Ancient Rome is frequently cited as a catalyst in Italian Renaissance design.
+Though Renaissance designers were influenced by a variety of historical periods, Ancient Rome is frequently cited as a catalyst in Italian Renaissance design.
 Palladio is credited with popularizing Roman-style villas in Italian architecture, as well as a taste for Roman-inspired furnishings.
 Although the use of plainly carved marble benches and tables, as well as statuary depicting idealized forms, contrasts with the more complex Renaissance decor of later centuries, it is still an accurate representation of the period.